RethinkLedgers/ef-smartcontract/README.md

 Log in with a party name hou wish to use.
 You don't need any password.

-## Run the app on project:DABL
+## Run the app on Daml Hub

-You can run this app on [project:DABL](https://docs.projectdabl.com), Digital Asset's cloud platform, as an SaaS application.
+You can run this app on [Daml Hub](https://hub.daml.com/), Digital Asset's cloud platform, as an SaaS application.

 You need to make the following steps: